 Hello client name,

 We hope you’re doing well!
-This is a friendly reminder that invoice #123, which was sent on March 20, will be due next week.
+We want to ensure that all accounts are accurately maintained.
+This is a friendly payment reminder email that invoice #123, which was sent on March 20, will be due next week.
 When you have a chance, please look over the invoice and let us know if you have any questions.
+This payment reminder email is important for maintaining a positive relationship with your clients.
 The original invoice is attached for your convenience.

 Thank you,